khaors/geocompr/main.md

 data("landslides", package = "RSAGA")
 ```

-`landslides` contains a boolean column `lslpts` where `TRUE` corresponds to an observed landslide initiation point and `FALSE` to points where no landsliding occurred.
+`landslides` contains a factor column `lslpts` where `TRUE` corresponds to an observed landslide initiation point and `FALSE` to points where no landsliding occurred.
 Columns `x` and `y` contain the corresponding coordinates.
-The landslide initation point is located in the scarp of a landslide polygon.
+The landslide initiation point is located in the scarp of a landslide polygon.
 The coordinates for the non-landslide points were sampled randomly with the restriction to fall outside of the slightly buffered landslide polygons.
-`summary(landslides$lslpts)` tells us that 175 landslide points where observed while we have 1360 non-landslide points.
+`summary(landslides$lslpts)` tells us that 175 landslide points and 1360 non-landslide points are available.
 To make the ratio between landslide and non-landslide points more balanced, we randomly sample 175 from the 1360 non-landslide points.